 - To feel safe

 - To be respected and understood

 - To have hope for a positive future

-- To feel supported and listened to
+- To feel supported and listened to.

-The report details that young people wanted our responses to move away from the presenting issues of serious violence and tackle some of the underlying causes that impact young people.
+The report details that young people wanted our responses to move away from the presenting issues of serious violence and tackle some of the underlying causes that affect young people.

-Negative influences such as fear, isolation, sensationalist media, and lack of understanding by professionals, opportunities, investment, and support, frustrated these hopes.
+Negative influences such as fear, isolation, sensationalist media, and a lack of understanding by professionals, as well as inadequate opportunities, investment and support, frustrated these hopes.